 - I want a 12-inch speaker.
 There are many amps with smaller speakers that sound just fine, but twelves are the standard for guitar cabinets.
 To me, if you are going to be picky enough to need a tube amp, you ought to be picky enough to expect a decent speaker.

-I’ve always loved the Fender Hot Rod Series.
-I’ve owed a few of them, and they’re great amps, especially for the money.
-The Blues Junior is the one of the littlest Hot Rods, next to the ultra-Spartan Pro Junior, and probably my favorite of the group.
+I’ve owned a few Fender Hot Rods in my day, and they’re great amps, especially for the money.
+The Blues Junior is one of the littlest Hot Rods, next to the ultra-Spartan Pro Junior, and probably my favorite of the group.
 It has become somewhat of a legend in the guitar world, and for good reason.

 The Blues Junior is a single-channel, 15-watt tube amp with some very basic but effective controls: Volume, Treble, Bass, Middle, Master Volume, Reverb and a Fat switch to thicken up your sound.
 The Reverb is spring reverb, which I prefer.